awslabs/genai-idp-terraform/examples/sagemaker-udop-processor/sagemaker-model/README.md

 # SageMaker UDOP Model Training Module (Enhanced)

-This enhanced Terraform module creates and trains a SageMaker UDOP model using the RVL-CDIP dataset with production-ready features including Docker container images and robust Lambda deployment using the `terraform-aws-modules/lambda/aws` module.
+This enhanced Terraform module creates and trains a SageMaker UDOP model using the RVL-CDIP dataset with enhanced features including Docker container images and robust Lambda deployment using the `terraform-aws-modules/lambda/aws` module.

 ## Features

-### 🚀 **Production-Ready Architecture**
+### 🚀 **Enhanced Architecture**

 - **Docker Container Images**: Lambda functions with all dependencies included
 - **terraform-aws-modules/lambda**: Battle-tested Lambda deployment with best practices